IHTSDO/snomed-publish/lib/importexport/README.md

 ###RF2
 Current standard format for capturing all of Snomed.
 Serialisation format consists of 3 files for concepts, descriptions and OAV triples.
+Uses tab-separated-values.

 ####Format for Concepts